Should I save money?

 Ideally you need to pay off any high-interest debts ASAP as you’ll lose more money paying the interest than you would make through savings.
 Also, always prioritise paying off debts where you could lose your home.

-HOWEVER – it’s also really useful to have that float in the bank we were telling you about so that, if things fall apart, you still have some money left to eat.
+HOWEVER – it’s also really useful to have a float in the bank so that, if things fall apart, you still have some money left to eat.

 • The Money Advice Service offers free, unbiased and independent advice about all financial matters.
 0800 138 7777